Bikes Supplied for your Cycling Holiday

-For adults we use two different types of bike.
+For adults we use two different types of touring bike, or as an option (£50/60 extra per week) we can supply electrically-assisted Ebikes.
 For all moving-on holidays we use our own design BB Specials which are specifically designed for loaded touring.
 Those doing Fixed-Centre tours, either camping, hotel or gite based, are provided with rather different bikes as the requirements are different including ladies' frames, and of course we can also supply tandems.
 However if you have a specific preference for either type regardless of route then just ask as both sorts will 'fill-in' the other's role.
 To this add of course top-quality children's bikes.

 Breton Bikes is almost unique in that we use bikes that we have designed specifically for our own use, and have had built by Orbit cycles in Sheffield GB, the most specialist touring bike manufacturer in Britain.
 Though this inevitably costs more to us, it does mean that you get a bike ideally suited to our local conditions, you also benefit from our 25 years experience of running Breton Bikes and 40+ years of our own touring experience.
 We gain because we get bikes that our customers love, that are tough and reliable, and most important of all avoid the bizarre fashions the bike industry is forced to follow in order to shift product (don't get me started on that subject!).
 Experience?
 On average our fleet covers a total of over 50,000 miles a year - twice round the world...
 We also test all equipment on some of the toughest roads in Europe - places like the Pyrenees, Alps, Auvergne every year.
 No company does more.